peraza97/RPIStateMachineDemo/README.md

 # Raspberry Pi State Machine Demo
-This repository implements basic state machine interface in python and C++
+This repository defines state machine interface in python and C++ 2 implementations are included as examples